epam/ai-dial/docs/user-guide.md

 ![](./img/dial-marketplace.png)

-##### Add to My Workspace
+##### Add to My workspace

 In the DIAL Marketplace section, you can view details of any item and add it to [My workspace](#my-workspace).

-To simply add/remove an item to/from My Workspace, click **Add/Remove to/from My workspace** label:
+To simply add/remove an item to/from My workspace, click **Add/Remove to/from My workspace** label:

 ![](./img/add-to-workspace.png)

-You can also add an item to My Workspace by initiating a conversation with it.
+You can also add an item to My workspace by initiating a conversation with it.
 For example, to add a model:

 1. Click a model to view its details.
 2. Choose its version (if available).
 Note, that you can add different versions in several iterations.
 In this case, you will be able to select a model's version in [Talk to](#talk-to) before the conversation.